fix8mt/conjure_enum/README.md

 > - Your enum sequence _must_ be 0 based
 > - Continuous
 > - The last value must be less than the count of enumerations
-> - This implementation is limited to 64 bits
->
 > We decided on these restrictions for both simplicity and practicality - bitsets only really make sense when represented in this manner.
+> - this implementation is limited to 64 bits

 > [!IMPORTANT]
 > You must include